pmostoff/UIGraphView/README.md

 - Automatically creates x-axis labels based on timeFrame passed and current date

 ### Installation
-Simply add `UIGraphView.swift` to your Xcode project.
+Simply add `UIGraphView.swift` and `SharedExtensions.swift` to your Xcode project.

+Note:
+`SharedExtensions.swift` contains an extension I wrote in order to easily return a clean string from a Double.
+This is used in several places in `UIGraphView.swift` so it is essential.
+Alternatively, you can copy the `cleanValue` extension and paste it at the end of `UIGraphView.swift`.

 ### Usage